thephpleague/omnipay/README.md

 * Gateway `$settings` are settings which apply to all payments (like the gateway username and password).
 Generally you will store these in a configuration file or in the database.
 * CreditCard fields are data which the user supplies.
 For example, you want the user to specify their `firstName` and `billingCountry`, but you don't want a user to specify the payment `currency` or `returnUrl`.
 * Request fields are used for any payment-specific options, which are not set by the customer.
-For example, the payment `transactionId` and `returnUrl`, and you can also override the `currency` here if you need to.
+For example, the payment `amount`, `currency`, `transactionId` and `returnUrl`.

 # The Payment Response